Stannnnn/wc3-ui-edits/README.md

 \
 \

-## Optional - Disabling certain edits; Aka; Waaah I can't read the chat 👓🔍
+## Optional - Disabling certain edits

 To disable the chatScroll fix that causes the chat to change in size change the url to: